mosabami/modernize-app-ai-ready/exercises/ex-3/11-ai-search-index.md

 1. On the Azure Home page, select **Resource groups** and then select **Ignite24**.

-1. In the list of resources that displays, select the **Azure AI Search service** instance from the list of resources.
+1. In the list of resources that displays, select the **Search service** instance from the list of resources.

 1. On the **Overview** page for the Search service, select **Import and vectorize data**.